 A Protective Order hearing will be scheduled within seven days of filing your order.

-The Protective Order Hearing
+About the Protective Order Hearing

 At the Protective Order Hearing, the abuser may also be present.
-This hearing is usually informal; however, either party may choose to bring an attorney.
+This hearing is usually informal, however, either party may choose to bring an attorney.
 If the abuser has been served and chooses not to attend this hearing, you may request a full Protective Order.